etaxi341/ServerDowntimeTelegramBot/README.md

 - pingable IPs
 - open MSQL Server Port

-## How to use

-1. Create a Telegram bot by messaging @BotFather on Telegram
-2. Allow the Bot to text you by messaging your created bot on Telegram
-3. Get your Chat_Id by messaging @userinfobot on Telegram
-4. Create a schedule in the Windows scheduler to run it every minute

 These are the parameters you need to run the Bot
 - PATH_TO_PROGRAM.EXE
 - Bot Token from your created Bot (@BotFather tells you your Token)